ibrahimgcm/x8086-assembly-2/README.md

-# Project Work which will replace the Exam
+# Project Work the Exam

 Write an assembly code which will create similar outputs described and shown below.